Reading-eScience-Centre/coverage-restapi/spec.md

 fact would succeed if the `Prefer` header had not been included.

-If the above method using the `Prefer` header is not suitable for a specific API implementation, then an alternative based on URL templates ([RFC6570](https://tools.ietf.org/html/rfc6570)) may be used.
+If the above method using the `Prefer` header is not suitable for a specific API implementation, then an alternative based on URL templates ([RFC6570](https://tools.ietf.org/html/rfc6570)) may be used as described in the following.

+### 6.2.
+URL template method for embedding data

-#### Example of asking a server to embed certain data with URL templates
+**Example of asking a server to embed certain data with URL templates:**
 ```sh
 $ curl http://example.com/coveragecollection -H "Accept: application/prs.coverage+json"